QtExcel/Qxlnt/BuildEnv.md

 - Success to build. :smiley:
 - Success to run hello world. :smiley:
 - Success to run Qxlnt.test. :rage: one case is failed.
-- If you use gcc on Windows, Use MSYS2 instead of MingW.

 ```
 $ uname -a